Huffman, Texas: Government and infrastructure

-The United States Postal Service operates the Huffman Post Office at 24936Farm to Market Road 2100 Luke W. Burris is the Mayor of Huffman TX.
+The United States Postal Service operates the Huffman Post Office at 24936 Farm to Market Road 2100.

 Harris Health System (formerly Harris County Hospital District) designated E.A.
 "Squatty" Lyons Medical Center in Humble for ZIP code 77336.
 The nearest public hospital is Lyndon B. Johnson Hospital in northeast Houston.

 Parks and recreation

 Harris County Precinct 2 operates the 69 acre I.T.
 May Park at 2100 Wolf Road.
 The park includes eight lighted baseball fields, two lighted American football fields, concession stands, barbecue pits, picnic areas, two playgrounds, a paved quarter-mile walking trail, and restroom facilities.
 The park also includes the May Community Center.

 Historic

-Huffman is the home to a 347 year old Heritage Live Oak tree.
+Huffman is the home to a 347-year-old Heritage Live Oak tree.
 The Huffman Heritage Live Oak reached 75 feet tall with a crown spread of 135 feet in 1989, surpassing the Texas State Forestry Champion Live Oak at Goose Island State Park at Rockport in two of the three criteria.
-(Goose Island Oak is larger in girth of trunk).
+(Goose Island Oak is larger in girth of the trunk).
 The Texas Forestry Service determined the Huffman Heritage Live Oak to be 314 years in 1989, verifying its witness to hundreds of years of Texas history.